dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 ![](images/077_Schematic_VerifyThePackages.png)

-The row in red indicates that EasyEDA can’t find a PCB footprint matching the Package that the schematic symbol is calling for.
+The row in red indicates that EasyEDA can't find a PCB footprint matching the Package that the schematic symbol is calling for.

-This could be because you have made an error entering the package attribute in the symbol’s Properties or maybe you haven’t yet created a PCB footprint for the package that your symbol is calling for.
+This could be because you have made an error entering the package attribute in the symbol's Properties or maybe you haven't yet created a PCB footprint for the package that your symbol is calling for.

 In this case the package should have been **TO-92(TO-92-3)** but instead it is empty.
 To correct it you can click on the row and change it to **TO-92(TO-92-3)**.